jp-ag/wss-ctf/README/first-steps.md

 # WSS CTF Challenge Platform
 Use the **WSS CTF Challenge Platform** to create Docker-based Capture The Flag (CTF) challenges using Linux.
-With this platform, you can create interactive menu systems for selecting and running cybersecurity challenges.
+The platform consists of interactive menu systems for selecting and running cybersecurity challenges.

 ## Prerequisites
 You are using **Linux** or running a Linux-like terminal.